tom-delalande/tiny-poker/README.md

 # ♠️ Tiny Poker
-*Play Head-Up Texas Hold'Em against bots*
+*Play Head-Up Texas Hold'Em against Bots or other players*

 ## Description
 Tiny Poker is a poker game with a simple, beautiful UI.
 You can play against bots with a variety of play-styles